Limych/media_player.linkplay/README.md

 # Linkplay devices integration v2

 This component allows you to integrate control of audio devices based on Linkplay chipset into your [Home-Assistant](http://www.home-assistant.io) smart home system.
 Originally developed by nicjo814, maintained by limych.
-This version partly rewritten by nagyrobi.
+This version mostly rewritten by nagyrobi.
 Read more about Linkplay at the bottom of this file.

 Fully compatible with [Mini Media Player card for Lovelace UI](https://github.com/kalkih/mini-media-player) by kalkih, including speaker group management.